 Take and record the positive cadmium readings for all the cells of the battery while on charge.
-Record the oncharge cell voltages and specific gravities of all cells of the battery on a form similar to the one shown on page 21.
+Record the oncharge cell voltages and specific gravities of all cells of the battery for future use.
 By way of illustration, the example below shows the positive cadmium readings of the cells of a battery in a fully-charged condition at a temperature of 77°F.

-Cell No. On-Charge Voltage Positive Cadmium Negative Cadmium
+Cell On-Charge Positive Negative

+Number Voltage Cadmium Cadmium

 1 2.65 2.45 20

 2 2.45 2.50 +.05

 3 2.66 2.51 16

 4 2.45 2.26 19

 5 2.65 2.45 20

 6 2.65 2.45 20

 Referring to the table, note that cell number 4 has a low on-charge voltage of 2.45.
 This fact, plus the fact that the positive cadmium reading is also quite low, is an indication that the cell should be inspected internally for trouble.

 Cell number 2 also shows a lower than normal on-charge voltage.
 Notice that in both cases, a problem is indicated by a cell voltage reading being out of line with the other cell voltage readings in the battery.
 However, in the case of cell number 2, the positive cadmium reading is normal, suggesting possible trouble with the negative plates.

 Several conditions such as contaminated electrolyte can cause this.
 The "Unequal Cell Voltage" section of the Troubleshooting Chart on page 25 lists other possible causes of a below-normal cell voltage.